The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/basic-guide.md

 #### Using Beast Gauge

 Beast Gauge does not expire.
 This means that we can stock up for party buffs, and empty it all once there are buffs to take advantage of.
 You may feel compelled to use that 50 gauge on a Fell Cleave as soon as possible.
 As mentioned above, there is no reason to do so.
 You often lose out on free damage that could've been gained by saving that Fell Cleave for buff windows.

 You should avoid overcapping as much as possible.
 This is achieved by using single Fell Cleaves every time your next GCD would make you overcap on your gauge.

 Sitting at 100 gauge, and the next combo GCD is Maim/Path/Eye?
 Better Fell Cleave first.

 #### Inner Release and Infuriate timer

 It is beneficial to avoid hitting two full stacks of Infuriate, as to gain the full advantage of the timer ticking.
 Therefore, we may run into moments where our Infuriate would hit two stacks during Inner Release.

-To avoid hitting 2 stacks of Infuriate, we will do the following maths:
+To avoid hitting two stacks of Infuriate, we will do the following math:
 * Inner Release lasts for 3 GCDs (2.50s each) => 7.5s
 * Each Fell Cleave pushes the timer forward by 5 seconds => 15s
 * A total of 22.5s

 Having over 50 gauge pushes this timer forward by yet another GCD, that would be Fell Cleave.
 A total of 30s.
 As a note, this math expects that a single Fell Cleave pushes the Infuriate timer by 7.5 seconds (2.5s GCD + 5s Infuriate Trait)

 So, to avoid hitting two Infuriate stacks during Inner Release, the following timers apply